-You might remember a pair of curved walls which ran alongside the curve of the highway just after the tramway at Princes Prom.
-It was between the Victorian tram stop and public toilets building at Little Bispham and the seawall, to the right of the lookout spot.
+Do you remember a pair of curved walls which ran alongside the curve of the highway just after the tramway at Princes Prom?

-The single lane driveway between the walls led you to a pair of solid doors – and without a key you could get no further.
+Between the walls was a single lane road, leading to a pair of solid doors.
+Without a key you could get no further…

-With a key – through those doors was a vast, cavernous space – before it was filled in to stabilise the sea wall as part of the sea defence works.
+With a key – beyond those doors was a vast, cavernous space.
+Or there was before it was filled in to stabilise the sea wall as part of the sea defence works.

-The car park had fallen quickly into disuse and been abandoned by Blackpool Town Council because it flooded easily at high tide, causing damage to vehicles which were parked there.
+It quickly fell into disuse and was abandoned by Blackpool Town Council.
+It flooded easily at high tide, causing damage to vehicles which were parked there.

 Dave Hutchinson shared this photo (below) looking south along the promenade.
 You can see the two curved walls against the road leading to the entrance to the car park.

-“My theory is because there were two large Hydros then, each with their own golf course and tennis courts, there may have been plans to develop an upmarket alternative to Central Blackpool at that end of town.
+“My theory is there may have been plans to develop an upmarket alternative to Central Blackpool at that end of town.
+At the time there were two large Hydros at North Blackpool/Cleveleys, each with their own golf course and tennis courts.
 The underground car park and new coastal road made a statement.
 However along came WW2 and that’s as far as it got.

-“After the war the concentration was on residential housing and the golf courses were sold for building land and that was it.
+“After the war, the concentration was on residential housing.
+The golf courses were sold to be used for building land, and that was it.

-“The underground car park was used for a few years after the war but flooding was a real issue and it closed.”
+“The underground car park was used for a few years after the war.
+However flooding was a real issue and it closed.”